FALL SALE on Merchandise!

 The Judges

-We are honored to have the following individuals as Judges for the 2025 AKC National Tracking Invitational:
+We were honored to have the following individuals as Judges for the 2025 AKC National Tracking Invitational:

 Stephanie A. Crawford